 The top 10 winter day trips from Toronto

-Winter day trips from Toronto will let you escape big city life for a little time in the gorgeous snowy Ontario landscape.
+Winter day trips from Toronto will let you escape big city life for a little time in Ontario's beautiful, snow-covered landscape.
 You can get outside and do something active or cozy up indoors at a swanky spa.
-Whatever you choose to do, at least you won't be hibernating with Netflix in your apartment.
+Whatever you choose, at least you won't be hibernating in your apartment.

 Here are my picks for the top winter day trips from Toronto.

-Instead of skating around in circles at a public rink in the city, you can make a short drive to the Credit Valley Conservation Area and skate a one kilometre trail there.
-If you're feeling more adventurous, there are plenty of other trail skating options located within a drive of Toronto as well.

-Snowshoe or cross country ski across a 420 foot suspension bridge, which offers panoramic views of Georgian Bay and the Niagara Escarpment.
+Snowshoe or cross country ski across a 420 foot suspension bridge, which offers panoramic views from the Niagara Escarpment.
 You can grab full or half day passes to a variety of trails from Scenic Caves Nature Adventures.
 The views after a fresh snowfall are sublime.

-The Niagara Ice Wine Festival runs for three weekends in a row starting on January 13.
-But throughout the rest of the winter, you can still visit most area wineries, which is ideal because the crowds are pretty thin and you can taste and learn more.
-Perhaps best of all, Ravine Vineyard has a skating rink and mulled wine.

-Join a Parkbus trip and head outside of the city on a big group adventure.
-There are both overnight getaways and daytrips planned in the winter, where the company will take you skating and cross-country skiing in the majestic Canadian wilderness.

 Lake Simcoe is a super popular ice fishing destination, partially because it's so close to the city.
 You can get started at Casey's Fish Hut or check out one of these other ice fishing spots in Ontario.